auth0/docs/articles/extensions/delegated-admin/hooks.md

 Whenever new users are created you'll want these users to be assigned to the group/department/vendor/... of the current user.
 This is what the **Write Hook** allows you to configure.

+If you are using custom fields (you have created a userFields property in the settings query).
+This hook will also run anytime the user is updated (change password, change email, change profile, etc.).

 Hook contract:

  - `ctx`: The context object.
    - `request.originalUser`: The current user values, payload is the new set of fields.
+Only available when method is update.
    - `payload`: The payload object.
      - `memberships`: An array of memberships that were selected in the UI when creating the user.
      - `email`: The email address of the user.